Andreas Geisel

-Andreas Geisel (born 1 March 1966) is a German politician of the Social Democratic Party (SPD) who is serving as Senator for Urban Development, Construction and Housing in the Berlin state government since December 2021.
+Andreas Geisel (born 1 March 1966) is a German politician of the Social Democratic Party (SPD) who served as Senator for Urban Development, Construction and Housing in the Berlin state government from December 2021 to April 2023.
 Prior, he was Senator for Interior and Sport from 2016 to 2021, and Senator for Urban Development and Environment from 2014 to 2016.

 Early life and education

 Geisel was born 1 March 1966 in East Berlin.

 Geisel attended a polytechnic secondary school in East Berlin between 1972 and 1982.
 Between 1985 and 1986 Geisel worked a telecommunications technician at the East German Postal Service.
 From 1986 until 1990 he attended the College of Transportation Friedrich List in Dresden and studied Economics in regard to the media industry.
 He then worked for Deutsche Telekom in Berlin from 1990 till 1992.
 He then worked for PricewaterhouseCoopers as a consultant from 1994 until 1995.

 Political career

 Early beginnings

 In the GDR Geisel was a member of the SED.

 After German reunification in 1990 Geisel became a member of the SPD.
 In 1995 he was elected borough councillor in the Berlin borough of Lichtenberg, an office he held until 2000 and then after the redistricting again but this time for the borough of Lichtenberg-Hohenschönhausen.

 In the 2009 national elections, Geisel ran for a seat in the Federal Parliament in the Lichtenberg constituency, he came in second with 18.4% of the vote.

 On 10 November 2011, Geisel was elected Mayor of Lichtenberg with the support of the CDU and Alliance 90/The Greens.
 He was mayor until he was appointed to the Berlin Senate in 2014.